 Voltage (Ah)

-Arguably the most critical factor in picking the right tool and Battery is the Voltage rating.
-You can think of a battery’s voltage rating as a proxy for how powerful it and the tool designed to use that Battery will be.
+The voltage rating is arguably the most critical factor in picking the right tool and Battery.
+A battery’s voltage rating is a proxy for how powerful it and the tool designed to use it will be.

 Suppose the work you need to do on your property is very light.
 In that case, you can get away with a relatively low-voltage battery.